 - Visit the student representatives from our office, the Career Peers, to gain knowledge and resources that will be offered throughout the year

-- Take FOCUS II assessments to learn more about yourself and how interests, skills, personality, and values connect to a career (Access Code: valkyries)
+- Take PathwayU assessments to learn more about yourself and how your interests, skills, personality, values, and workplace preferences connect to a career (use Converse email to sign up)

 - Participate in the Student Success Seminar (SSS) and First-Year Seminar (FYS) to enhance your collegiate experience